skip to main content

 more » « less

-3. Abstract Electrical generation and transduction of polarized electron spins in semiconductors are of central interest in spintronics and quantum information science.
-While spin generation in semiconductors has been frequently realized via electrical injection from a ferromagnet, there are significant advantages in nonmagnetic pathways of creating spin polarization.
+3. Abstract Electrical generation and transduction of polarized electron spins in semiconductors (SCs) are of central interest in spintronics and quantum information science.
+While spin generation in SCs is frequently realized via electrical injection from a ferromagnet (FM), there are significant advantages in nonmagnetic pathways of creating spin polarization.
 One such pathway exploits the interplay of electron spin with chirality in electronic structures or real space.
-Here, utilizing chirality‐induced spin selectivity (CISS), we demonstrate efficient creation of spin accumulation inn‐doped GaAs via electric current injection from a normal metal (Au) electrode through a self‐assembled monolayer of chiral molecules (α‐helix L‐polyalanine, AHPA‐L).
+Here, utilizing chirality‐induced spin selectivity (CISS), the efficient creation of spin accumulation inn‐doped GaAs via electric current injection from a normal metal (Au) electrode through a self‐assembled monolayer (SAM) of chiral molecules (α‐helixl‐polyalanine, AHPA‐L), is demonstrated.
 The resulting spin polarization is detected as a Hanle effect in then‐GaAs, which is found to obey a distinct universal scaling with temperature and bias current consistent with chirality‐induced spin accumulation.
-The experiment constitutes a definitive observation of CISS in a fully nonmagnetic device structure and demonstration of its ability to generate spin accumulation in a conventional semiconductor.
-The results thus place key constraints on the physical mechanism of CISS and present a new scheme for magnet‐free semiconductor spintronics.
-This article is protected by copyright.
-All rights reserved
+The experiment constitutes a definitive observation of CISS in a fully nonmagnetic device structure and demonstration of its ability to generate spin accumulation in a conventional SC.
+The results thus place key constraints on the physical mechanism of CISS and present a new scheme for magnet‐free SC spintronics.

 more » « less